watem-sedem/watem-sedem/docs/routing.rst

     1. Routing flows from land to land pixels, land to river pixels, from river to river pixels, but not from river to land pixels!

-    2. Routing can be defined in rivers, sewers and ditches.
+    2. Routing can be defined in rivers, dams and ditches.
 Yet, this routing should be user-defined (see :ref:`here <riverrouting>`).
 If one does not have information to define this routing, then rivers and ditches can be implemented as sinks.
-See :ref:`here <riverrouting>` for the implementation in rivers, and :ref:`here <inlcudesewers>` for sewer and ditches.
-When sewer and ditches are considered as sinks, than they are also referred to as end points.
+See :ref:`here <riverrouting>` for the implementation in rivers, and :ref:`here <ditchmap>` and :ref:`here <dammap>` for ditches and dams.
+It is important to note that ditches can also be modelled as end-points, see :ref:`here <sewermapfile>`.

 Situation 1: Target(s) is/are equal to `river`
 ==============================================